g8os/home/docs/development/qemu.md

 ### Overwriting core0 and coreX

-In your core0 repo run `make` and copy the binaries to the overlay
+In your core0 repo run `make` and copy the binaries to the overlay:

 ```shell
 mkdir -p overlay/bin
 cp $GOPATH/src/github.com/g8os/core0/bin/* overlay/bin/